EcoFDI

 First Programs

 EcoFDI launched its first community entrance facilitation programs in Rivers State, working alongside local leaders to co-design sustainable livelihood initiatives.
-Capacity building workshops were held across three communities, training over 200 participants in natural resource management.
+Capacity building workshops were held across several communities, training participants in natural resource management.

 2019–2021